cenidetiot/ngsi-js-library/doc/ocb/docs/EntitiesFunctions.md

 .catch((err) => console.log(err))
 ```
 ### Update Or Append Entity Attributes
-The `addJSONAttributeToEntity()` function is used for add a new attribute of an existing entity.
+The `addJSONAttributeToEntity()` function is used for adding a new attribute of an existing entity.
 The requirement to use this function is that the entity has been created previously.
 In the next example, the function updates the entity with `id`: `Room1` adding it the `pressure` attribute.
 ```js
 cb.addJSONAttributeToEntity("Room1",{
     "pressure":{